ropensci/crul/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 71 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
+* I have run R CMD check on the 73 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
 No problems were found related to this package.
+A few packages failed during reverse dependency checks but when checked individually they had no problems (revdepcheck probably just failed on installation).

 ---